Katalin Marton: Research interests

 this conjecture came from Marton.
-It states that if a subset $A$ of a group $G$ (a power of a cyclic group) has small doubling constant then $A$ lies in the union of a bounded number of cosets of some subgroup $H$.
+It states that if a subset $A$ of a group $G$ (a power of a cyclic group) has small doubling constant then $A$ lies in the union of a bounded polynomial number of cosets of some subgroup $H$.
 This conjecture is deeply characteristic to the way Marton fed back particular information-theoretic results into the mainstream of mathematics.
+In 2012 Tom Sanders gave an almost polynomial bound of the conjecture for abelian groups.
+In 2023 a solution over $G=\mathbb F_2^n$ a field of characteristic 2 has been posted as a preprint by Tim Gowers, Ben Green, Freddie Manners and Terry Tao.